-The Joséphine Aigrette watch, the masterpiece of the collection
+The Joséphine Aigrette watch, the centerpiece of the collection

-The wife of Emperor Napoleon I would undoubtedly have loved to wear this highly feminine model.
-A jewel watch “par excellence”, the Joséphine Aigrette marks by the way it is wom.
-Here there is no buckle, simply a bracelet with a single attachment, free to embrace a delicate wrist, the end of which takes up the V-shaped structure of the aigrette.
-Highly symbolic, this refined finish highlights a pear-shaped case, a size dear to Empress.
+The wife of Emperor Napoléon I would undoubtedly have loved to wear this extremely feminine model.
+A jewel watch “par excellence”, the Joséphine Aigrette stands out because of the unique way it is worn.
+There are no buckles, only a bracelet with a single fastening, that is free to embrace a delicate wrist, the end of which takes up the V-shaped of the aigrette.
+Highly symbolic, this refined finish highlights a pear-shaped case, very dear to the Empress.

-Like the pink gold version, it features a white sunray dial engraved in a manner reminiscent of the faceted stones.
-A brilliant-cut diamond discreetly placed at 12 o’clock enhances the whole.
-Note that the bracelets are available in several sizes in order to perfectly fit all female wrists.
+Like the rose gold version, the timepiece features a white sun-brushed dial engraved in a manner that is reminiscent of the faceted stones.
+A brilliant-cut diamond discreetly placed at 12 o’clock enhances the whole jewel.
+Note that the bracelets are available in several sizes in order to perfectly fit every woman’s wrist.